unlock-protocol/advent-calendar-2023/README.md

 # Unlock Advent Calendar

-This was a [fun crypto experiment](http://advent.unlock-protocol.com/) we shipped in December 2022 that resulted in 220,000 NFT being minted!
+This was a [fun crypto experiment](http://advent.unlock-protocol.com/) we shipped in December 2023 on the Base Network!